awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 The following sections explain the structure and fields of this JSON file\.
 You can also view the schema definition for this configuration file\.
 The schema definition is located at `installation-directory/doc/amazon-cloudwatch-agent-schema.json` on Linux servers, and at `installation-directory/amazon-cloudwatch-agent-schema.json` on servers running Windows Server\.

+If you create or edit the JSON file manually, you can give it any name\.
+For simplicity in troubleshooting, we suggest you name it `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json` on Linux server and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on servers running Windows Server\.

 ## CloudWatch Agent Configuration File: Agent Section<a name="CloudWatch-Agent-Configuration-File-Agentsection"></a>

 The **agent** section can include the fields listed below\.
 The wizard does not create an `agent` section\.
 Instead, the wizard omits it and uses the default values for all fields in this section\.